Deandrec/Deandrec/README.md

 ##  Greetings! 👋

 I'm currently on a **fullstack web development** journey with the good knowledge of **frontend devlopment**.
-Looking forward to join another adventurous team and help on some interesting projects!
+Looking forward to joining an adventurous team and helping on some interesting projects!

 📪 <clarkmdeandre@gmail.com>